Tanah Datar Regency: Administrative districts

-Tanah Datar is divided into fourteen districts (kecamatan), listed below with their areas and their populations at the 2010 Census and 2020 Census.
-The table also includes the locations of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) in each district, and its postal code.
+Tanah Datar is divided into fourteen districts (kecamatan), listed below with their areas and their populations at the 2010 Census and 2020 Census, together with the official estimates as of mid-2023.
+The table also includes the locations of the district administrative centres, the number of administrative villages (nagari) in each district, and its postal code.

 Geography

 Geographically, Tanah Datar Regency is located in the middle of West Sumatra Province, at 00º17" South Latitude - 00º39" South Latitude and 100º19" East Longitude – 100º51" East Longitude.
 Average altitude 400 to 1000 meters above sea level.

 Tanah Datar Regency is located between two mountains, namely Mount Marapi and Mount Singgalang.
-This topography is dominated by hilly areas, and has two-thirds of the Singkarak lake.
+This topography is dominated by hilly areas and has two-thirds of the Singkarak lake.

 In general, the climate in Tanah Datar Regency is moderate with temperatures between 12 °C–25 °C with an average rainfall of more than 3,000 mm per year.
 Most of the rain falls from September to February.
 This high rainfall causes sufficient water availability, thus enabling extensive agricultural business to be developed.

 Economies

-Tanah Datar Regency is an agricultural area, more than 70% of the population works in the agricultural sector, both food crop agriculture, plantations, fisheries, and animal husbandry.
+Tanah Datar Regency is an agricultural area, more than 70% of the population works in the agricultural sector, food crop agriculture, plantations, fisheries, and animal husbandry.
 Likewise, community businesses in other sectors are also based on agriculture such as tourism and small industry or agro-industry.
 The people of Tanah Datar are also known to like to save with a total public savings of IDR 223 billion in 2004.

 The economic potential of Tanah Datar Regency can be categorized into three categories, namely: Very Potential, Potential, and Not Potential.
 The agricultural sectors that have the potential to be developed are cassava, cabbage, rubber, sugar cane, beef cattle breeding, horse breeding, beef goat farming, broiler farming, non-breed chicken, duck farming, and freshwater fish farming.
 Other sectors that have great potential to be developed are the civil building construction industry, retail traders of processed food products, telecommunication stall businesses, souvenir traders, and historical tourism.
 Tanah Datar Regency has the potential of almost all agricultural sectors except cloves, tobacco, spinach, and pepper.
-While the mining sector that has the potential to be developed is the excavation of limestone and gravel.
+The mining sector that has the potential to be developed is the excavation of limestone and gravel.